TokTok/toxcore/docs/minpgc.md

 frozen peers.

 ## Saving
-Saving could be implemented by simply saving all live groups with their group numbers and full peer info for all peers.
-On reload, all peers would be set as frozen.
+Saving is implemented by simply saving all live groups with their group numbers and full peer info for all peers.
+On reload, all peers are set as frozen.

-The client would need to support this by understanding that these groups exist on start-up (e.g. starting windows for them), and by not automatically killing groups on closing the client.
+Clients needs to support this by understanding that groups may exist on start-up.
+Clients should call tox\_conference\_get\_chatlist to obtain them.
+A group which is deleted (with tox\_conference\_delete) is removed permanently and will not be saved.

 ## Limitations
 If a peer disconnects from the group for a period short enough that group